 Right wingers display clever footwork and fancy tricks.
 An example would be that of Ryan Giggs when he played at Manchester United.

-The player occupies a deep position between the opposing defenders and their midfield.
+This player will occupy a deep position between the opposing defenders and their midfield.
 The freedom to roam also makes the player behind the striker difficult to mark.

-That's because they always have superior sharp vision for the game and a lightning turn of pace.
+The main reason is because they always have superior sharp vision for the game with a lightning turn of pace.

 Strikers are selfish goal thirsty players – none more so than Cristiano Ronaldo (pictured).
 Scoring more goals than your opponent is one of the most simplistic winning regulations in football.